equinor/radix-public-site/public-site/docs/radix-config/index.md

       timeLimitSeconds: 120
 ```

-The maximum number of seconds a job can run.
-If the job's running time exceeds the limit, it will be automatically stopped with status `Failed`.
-The default value is `43200` seconds, 12 hours.
+The maximum number of seconds a job can run, with a default value of `43200` seconds (12 hours).
+If the job's running time exceeds the limit, a SIGTERM signal is sent to allow the job to gracefully shut down with a 30 second time limit, after which it will be forcefully terminated.

-`timeLimitSeconds` applies to the total duration of the job, and takes precedence over `backoffLimit`.
-Once `timeLimitSeconds` has been reached, the job will be stopped with status `Failed` even if `backoffLimit` has not been reached.

 ### `backoffLimit`